BU-IE-582/fall19-GnyEser/index.md

-# Homework 1 and 2
+# Homework 1 and 2 and 3

 Importing necessary libraries.